feathersjs/feathers/docs/api/application.md

 `options` can contain the following additional options for the service:

 - `methods` (default: `['find', 'get', 'create', 'patch', 'update','remove']`) - A list of official and [custom service methods](services.md#custom-methods) exposed by this service.
-When using this option **all** method names that should be available externally must be passed otherwise.
-The methods passed will automatically be available for use with [hooks](./hooks).
+When using this option **all** method names that should be available externally must be passed.
+Those methods will automatically be available for use with [hooks](./hooks).
 - `events` - A list of [public custom events sent by this service](./events.md#custom-events)

 ```ts